nidhun2022/caption-this/_slides/10-panuravolainen.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our slide deck for the Training!"
 ---

-Caption here
+Hello from Panu Ravolainen!

 ![dodgetocat](https://octodex.github.com/images/dodgetocat_v2.png)
 {: .center}